yusufoglu218/cleaner-booking-api/README.md

 # Cleaner Booking Rest Api

-Cleaner Booking rest api that includes the following opearations using spring boot and mySql DB.
+Cleaner Booking rest api that includes the following operations using spring boot and mySql DB.
 - Retrieving available cleaner list to book
 - Booking with one or more cleaners
 - Retrieving booking detail